-Coping with Receiving a Rheumatoid Arthritis Diagnosis
+Coping With Rheumatoid Arthritis

 Consider the parallel between a loved one’s death and a medical diagnosis.
 Both are losses that trigger changing thoughts, feelings and behaviors.
 Both take time to process and resolve, with acceptance being the goal at the end of the road.